 - State: Colorado

-- Primary court: El Paso County District Court / El Paso County Court (4th Judicial District)
+- Primary courts: El Paso County District Court (felony, civil, family, probate); El Paso County Court (misdemeanors, traffic, civil under $25K) — 4th Judicial District

 Population estimates from the U.S. Census Bureau.